commercelayer/commercelayer-js-sdk/README.md

 Check our API reference for more information on how [pagination](https://docs.commercelayer.io/api/pagination) works.

-### Chained methods
+### How to build complex queries

-All these methods can be combined.
-That means that API request can be constructed through simple to use chained relation methods:
+Commerce Layer SDK lets you construct API requests through simple to use chained relation methods.
+This means that all the methods above can be combined to create queries of greater complexity:

 ```
-  // Request the API to return only specific fields of the first 15 SKUs of the list (5 per page)
+  // Requests the API to return only specific fields of the first 15 SKUs of the list (5 per page)
   const skus = await Sku.select('name', 'metadata').perPage(5).first(15)

   // Fetches the last 20 SKUs whose code start with the string "TSHIRT" (5 per page), including an association (prices)
-  const skus = await Sku.where({ q: { code_start: 'TSHIRT'} }).includes('prices').perPage(5).last(20)
+  const skus = await Sku.where({ codeStart: 'TSHIRT'}).includes('prices').perPage(5).last(20)

 ```